metin/ProAngularJS-Repo/README.md

 111-touch-basics: Illustrates the basics of the ngTouch module.
 In particular, the example declares a handler for the swipe events.

 112-service-provide: Illustrates how to leverage the $provide.decorate() method to decorate the $log service so that AngularJS uses the service decorated by us to resolve dependencies.

+113-service-injector-function-dependencies: Illustrates how to use the $injector.annotate() to obtain the dependecies declared for a function.

+114-service-injector-get: Illustrates how to obtain and feed the dependencies into a function so that it can be called programmatically.